Could Your Kid’s Problem Be You?

 - To sincerely ask why he is crying and be willing to talk through that and do it each time it happens.

-- To help set goals that are connected to process, not outcome for him and the team (if possible with each player).
+- To help set goals connected to the process, not the outcome for him and the team (if possible with each player).